 - Default range: 0 to 100.

-Count the number of events and display the count on a gauge with 4 regions, where the regions are 0-750, 750-1000, 1000-1250,1250-1500.
+Count the number of events and display the count on a gauge with 4 ranges, where the ranges are 0-750, 750-1000, 1000-1250, and 1250-1500.

 index=_internal | stats count as myCount | gauge myCount 750 1000 1250 1500